brics-db/brics-db.github.io/ANcoding.md

   </tbody>
 </table>

 The Original coding operations are what used to be the standard way.
 Obviously, the division (decoding) and modulus (error detection) operations are painfully slow, even on modern CPUs.
 We realized that by restricting the parameter $$A$$ to _odd_ values only, we can use the _modular multiplicative inverse_ of $$A$$, which results in the Improved coding operations for decoding and error detection shown just below.
+This works, because CPUs implicitly compute in [residue class rings, or quotient rings](https://en.wikipedia.org/wiki/Quotient_ring), which means that any arithmetic operation on integers is implicitly done $$ \text{mod} 2^n $$, where $$ n $$ is the number of data bits (i.e. register width).
+To the best of our knowledge, we are the first in more than 60 years since the first mentioning of AN codes to publish this nice mathematical solution.

 <table>
   <colgroup>